Climber Project

 While external factors like cultural, social, and historical influences lay the groundwork for our stories, the personal loads we carry are equally significant in shaping our journey.
 These internal factors—unique to each individual—add layers of complexity to our climb.

-Some of the most prominent personal loads include:
+To read about Some of the most prominent personal loads [Click here…]

 The Push and Pull of the Climb